 Queenstown Lakes District Council (QLDC) is responsible for stormwater, drinking water and waste water.
-Find out more about Stormwater on the QLDC website.
+Find out more on the QLDC website.

 Otago Regional Council (ORC) is responsible for looking after our region’s natural resources.
-Find out more about Stormwater on the ORC website.
+Find out more on the ORC website.

 If you see something going down the drain that doesn’t look or smell good, please report it on the Pollution Hotline which is staffed 24/7 on 0800 800 033 or fill in this form online.